sourcegraph/handbook/content/ce/onboarding.md

   - Make a Handbook edit to the CE onboarding section
   - Complete [General Onboarding](https://about.sourcegraph.com/handbook/ce/onboarding#general-onboarding-during-weeks-1-and-2)
   - Understand how we [create and store customer meeting notes](../ce/customer-notes.md)
+  - Become familiar with any [accounts](https://docs.google.com/spreadsheets/d/1EbAlUlMoZU-M2haRj0DoW3E7h7KG2D0vwLX3PlwL-h0/edit#gid=154354692) that have been assigned to you.
+    - Accounts can mean prospects or existing customers
+    - Know their use case, read past meeting notes, etc.
   - Signup and attend a [Product Tour](https://info.sourcegraph.com/product-tour).

 ### Week 2